 Had you taken the water taxi, it brings you here to Granary Wharf another reclaimed piece of riverside with Bridgewater Place, aka 'The Dalek', in the background.

-Leeds' tallest building can be seen from twenty-five miles away, they say, so that supposedly includes from the top of Ilkley Moor, with or without a suitable form of headwear?
+Leeds' tallest building can be seen from 25 miles away, they say, so that supposedly includes from the top of Ilkley Moor, with or without a suitable form of headwear?

 Here also marks the start of the Leeds-Liverpool Canal, a far more convenient conduit for international exports than the Aire and Calder to Humberside.

-It's possible that bags of flour made their way west from here but Granary Wharf is more of a twentieth-century invention and it sounds a lot less intimidating than the 'Dark Arches'.
+It's possible that bags of flour made their way west from here but Granary Wharf is more of a 20th-century invention and it sounds a lot less intimidating than the 'Dark Arches'.